pixelomer/TweakExcluder/README.md

 ## History

 This is a poorly-made tweak which made it possible to enable/disable certain tweaks for certain apps.
 It is poorly made because instead of using a single preference file, it uses tons of preference files for each app.
 These files also don't use the correct naming convention.
+It also uses `NSDictionary` functions to load preference files rather than just using `NSUserDefaults` which is the correct class to use.

 ## Original Description